Flashfyre/Yume-2kki-Explorer/README.md

 Display a list of versions that have added, updated, or removed worlds.
 Hovering over a version will display more information about that update.
 Clicking the tab on the right of a version will show specific changes made in that version.
 Clicking a version will enable a temporary filter to highlight worlds affected by that version on the graph.
 To disable this filter, simply click on an empty space on the graph or select 'All' on the version filter.

+### Effects

+Display a list of available effects in a modal window.
+Hovering over an effect will show information from the Wiki on how to locate it.
+Clicking an effect will navigate to the world it's located in.

 ### Menu Themes

 Display a list of available menu themes in a modal window.
 Hovering over a menu theme will show information from the Wiki on how to locate it.
 Clicking a menu theme will navigate to the world it's located in if applicable.